TechStrike/wp-deportation-clock/README.md

 ##Installation
 It is a standard WordPress plug-in.
-Tested on WordPress 3.5.x.
-WP 2.9 to WP 3.4 has width spacing issues.
+Tested on WordPress 3.5.x to WP 3.1.
 Please submit any issues found on lower versions.
 Goal is 3.0+.

 #####Method 1
 [Download the plug-in](https://raw.github.com/TechStrike/wp-deportation-clock/master/bin/deportation_clock.zip), unzip it, and upload it to the plugins folder of your WordPress using sftp.
 Activate it.